pythonlover02/Proton-Sarek/README.md

 - **Work in Progress**: Currently being worked on, might be included in the next Testing Release.

 ## Known Bugs:
-Somethimes, when using WineD3D, the maximum supported OpenGL version is capped at 4.4 instead of the expected 4.6.
+Sometimes, when using WineD3D, the maximum supported OpenGL version is capped at 4.4 instead of the expected 4.6.
 This appears to be a glitch that can be temporarily resolved by following these steps:

 1. Start the game using a different Proton version.